 “Then we should hold more,” Elizabeth protested.
 “Otherwise, what is the point of us being ghosts?”

 “Spirits,” the Confessor corrected her.
 “We use ‘spirits’ here.
 I don’t like ‘ghosts’.”

 “Either way, we should be haunting.
 Surely even just a couple of calm visitations.
 You’ve never had a problem with Father Benedictus.”

 “The good Father has his reasons for still being here.
 And he does the people he talks to no harm whatsoever.
 The souls of the Tower are troubled; they know no better than to disturb the peace of the living.
 Those of us here, we are not of the same ilk.”
 He glanced at Mary-Eleanor, knowing that of all those present, she would be the second most likely to argue with him.
 But instead she lowered her head in a slow, graceful nod, not uttering a word.

 “I trust this matter is dealt with.”
 The Confessor ended the conversation and headed back to his shrine.

 BUY LINKS KINDRED SPIRITS WESTMINSTER ABBEY

 ABOUT THE AUTHOR

-For a chance to win an e-copy of Paradise Girl simply click on the link below and register your details – Good Luck!
+For a chance to win an e-copy of book 1 in the series – Kindred Spirits Tower of London simply click on the link below and enter your details.
+Good luck!